uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The court approval of the IRSSA in 2007 was followed in June 2008 with Prime Minister Stephen Harper’s apology on behalf of Canada.
 In his statement, the prime minister recognized that the primary purpose of the schools had been to remove children from their homes and families in order to assimilate them better into the dominant culture.
 Harper said, “These objectives were based on the assumption Aboriginal cultures and spiritual beliefs were inferior and unequal.
-Indeed, some sought, as it was infamously said, ‘to kill<!--x-->
-the Indian in the child.’
+Indeed, some sought, as it was infamously said, ‘to kill <!-- page 138 -->the Indian in the child.’
 Today, we recognize that this policy of assimilation was wrong, has caused great harm, and has no place in our country.”[^666]

 The prime minister was joined by the leaders of the other parties represented in the Canadian House of Commons.
 The Liberal leader of the opposition, the Honourable Stéphane Dion, recognized that the government’s policy had “destroyed the fabric of family in First Nations, Métis and Inuit communities.